Swimhub-project/swimhub-api/README.md

 4. Run the command `npx prisma db seed` to generate random entries linked to the users.

 If you wish to change the number of seeds generated, change the `genCount` constant in the corresponding seed file.

+## Building to production

+To compile all the Typescript files into Javascript, use the `npm run build` command.
+This will generate a **"dist"** folder that can be used to deploy the API.

 ## Usage